-This service operation is used by EAS to obtain a UE's identifier (UE ID, as specified in 3GPP TS 23.558 [2]) from a given EES that uses 3GPP CN capability to retrieve UE Identifier which is specific to the EAS.
+This service operation is used by a service consumer to obtain a UE's identifier (UE ID, as specified in 3GPP TS 23.558 [2]) from the EES that uses 3GPP CN capability to retrieve the UE Identifier which is specific to the service consumer.

+The following procedures using the "Eees_UEIdentifier_Get" service operation service operation are supported:

+- Service consumer obtaining UE Identifier Information using the "Get" custom operation.

-5.4.2.2.1A EAS obtaining UE Identifier Information using "Get" custom operation
+5.4.2.2.1A Service consumer obtaining UE Identifier Information using the "Get" custom operation